wikinderbear/wikinder-rebase-2025-12-10/Mathematics-of-blocks.md

 ## "Odd numbers have a middle"

 Three doors have a middle one; four don't.
+Every finite tuple with $2k + 1$ elements has a middle element, the $(k + 1)$-th element.

 However, if three doors form a triangle, we may not know which one is the middle.
 If a set $S$ has an odd number of elements arranged in a line, then $S$ has a middle element.
 It seems that such an ordering is said to be a _linear order_ (or _total order_).